 Research shows that near-constant flipping of steak, chicken, chops, and burgers not only allows your food to cook faster, but also more evenly.
 Aim for one flip per minute.

 If you slice into meat right after it finishes cooking, precious juices will escape.
-Wait 5 minutes before biting into burgers or grilled chicken, 7 minutes before cutting into steaks, and 15 minutes before carving a large roast.
+Wait five minutes before biting into burgers or grilled chicken, seven minutes before cutting into steaks, and 15 minutes before carving a large roast.

-Cooking and roasting tomatoes significantly raises the levels of lycopene, powerful compounds that fight free radicals and help to decrease cancer and heart disease risks.
-A study by Ohio State University showed that people who ate tomato sauce that cooked for 40 minutes had 55 percent more lycopene in their blood than those who had uncooked tomato sauce.
+Cooking and roasting tomatoes will increase their levels of lycopene, powerful compounds that fight free radicals and help to decrease cancer and heart disease risks.
+A study from Ohio State University showed that people who ate tomato sauce that cooked for 40 minutes had 55% more lycopene in their blood than those who had uncooked tomato sauce.

-Although baking powder and baking soda are not the same thing and not interchangeable, you can substitute in a small amount of baking powder for baking soda and wind up preserving more of chocolate's antioxidants that are usually lost in the baking process.
-Just don't go crazy or else you'll wind up with a really flat, weird chocolate cake!
+Although baking powder and baking soda are not the same thing and not interchangeable, you can substitute a small amount of baking powder for baking soda and wind up preserving more of chocolate's antioxidants that are usually lost in the baking process.
+Just don't go crazy, or else you'll wind up with a flat, weird chocolate cake.

-Up to 50 percent more nutrients are absorbed from a runny yolk than from a hard-boiled or over-hard egg, says recent research.
-No idea how to poach?
+Up to 50% more nutrients are absorbed from a runny yolk than from a hard-boiled or over-hard egg.
+No idea how to poach eggs?
 All you do is crack open an egg into a pot of simmering water.
-Try these 25 Best Egg Recipes for Weight Loss, too!
+Try these 71+ Egg Recipes for Weight Loss, too!

 Another way to manipulate your healthy food to be even healthier: Freeze your blueberries!
-Their antioxidant properties are heavily concentrated in their skins and the ice crystals that form on the skin during the freezing process actually helps make the antioxidants more available to your body, according to a South Dakota State University study.
+Their antioxidant properties are heavily concentrated in the skins.
+And the ice crystals that form on the skin during the freezing process help make the antioxidants more available to your body, according to a South Dakota State University study.

 Similar to how oil can make rice better for you, pasta that has been chilled overnight (it's okay to reheat it!) will also keep you fuller for longer than if you had just cooked the noodles and served them right away.
 Keeping your pasta cold is one of the 40 Ultimate Pasta Tips to Stay Skinny!

 The easiest kitchen hack ever?
-Keep your avocados out on the counter to let them ripen faster and put them in the fridge when they are to get ripe so they'll last longer.
-A surefire sign that an avo is well on its way to be ripe is when you can easily pop the "button" off the top of it.
+Keep your avocados out on the counter to let them ripen faster, and put them in the fridge when they're ripe so they'll last longer.
+A surefire sign that an avo is well on its way to being ripe is when you can easily pop the "button" off the top of it.

 Instead of being efficient and slicing your strawberries all at once to easily enjoy later, you'll want to keep them whole until you're just minutes away from eating them.
 Vitamin C is sensitive to light and oxygen and loses some of its antioxidant powers once it's been exposed.
-The holds true for oranges as well, which have a little less Vitamin C than a cup of strawberries.
+The same is true for oranges, which have a little less Vitamin C than a cup of strawberries.